-40,41.
-42 43,44.
+The expression of MMP13, COL2A1 and AGCAN mRNA in chondrocytes isolated from the articular cartilage of OA patients reaffirmed that the cartilage samples were of OA origin.
+The expression of OA associated MMP13 mRNA, which encodes MMP13 and degrades type II collagen, was found to be significantly up-regulated in chondrocytes isolated from the articular cartilage of OA patients, consistent with previous findings 40,41.
+The expression of COL2A1 mRNA was significantly elevated in chondrocytes isolated from the articular cartilage of OA patients.
+The expression of COL2A1 has been previously shown to be significantly up-regulated in chondrocytes isolated from high grade OA articular cartilage and proposed to be as a result of potential anabolic response by chondrocytes to restore the ECM 42 and microarray analyses have also identified increased COL2A1 expression in OA 43,44.
 The expression of miR-146b was significantly elevated in chondrocytes isolated from the articular cartilage of OA patients, indicating miR-146b expression is dysregulated in OA and therefore a potential contributor or indicator of the underlying pathophysiology of OA.
 MiR-146b may therefore serve as a potential therapeutic target in the treatment of OA.
 However, the function of miR-146b in human articular chondrocytes remains to be elucidated.

 The expression of miR-146a has previously been shown to be up-regulated in OA and has been suggested to target pro-inflammatory mediators 24.
-24. 45 46.
-47. 48,49,50,51,52,53,54,55,56,57,58,59.
+Yamasaki et al identified that miR-146a expression increased in chondrocytes beginning to undergo degenerative changes and that the prominent OA cytokine IL-1β induced the expression of miR-146a in normal chondrocytes 24.
+MiR-146a has also been found to up-regulated in an OA rat model 45 and miR-146a has also been shown to be up-regulated in mechanically injured human chondrocytes 46.
+However, in addition to studies which have observed the up-regulation of miR-146a in OA, important to mention, in contrast, a study which identifies down-regulation of miR-146a in OA chondrocytes 47.
+In several human pathological disorders involving inflammatory response activation, miR-146a and miR-146b have been found to be up-regulated 48,49,50,51,52,53,54,55,56,57,58,59.
 MiR-146b shares close sequence homology to miR-146a and therefore miR-146b could also be up-regulated in OA and target pro-inflammatory mediators acting as an anti-inflammatory mediator, similar to the suggested function of the closely related miR-146a.

 In conclusion, the current studies demonstrated that miR-146b is down-regulated during the chondrogenic differentiation of human bone marrow derived SSCs.
-Increased miR-146b levels was accompanied by SOX5 down-regulation.
+Increased miR-146b levels was accompanied by SOX5 down-regulation in human bone marrow derived SSCs.
 SOX5 is critical for efficient early chondrogenic differentiation 31,60.
 The expression of miR-146b was also found to be up-regulated in OA, suggesting a role in the disease pathogenesis and may serve as a potential direct therapeutic target.
 To our knowledge, this is the first study that identifies the expression and functional relevance of miR-146b in the chondrogenic differentiation of human stem cells.
 Modulation of miR-146b expression in isolated human bone marrow derived SSCs may provide a novel technique for enhancing chondrogenic differentiation and cartilage regeneration at sites of articular cartilage injury and thus potentially prevent the onset of OA.
 These findings indicate the importance of delineating the role of miR-146b within an in vivo study on human bone marrow SSCs differentiation capacity in a chondral defect to confirm the therapeutic potential of this miRNA.

 References